pixano/pixano/pixano/apps/explorer/README.md

 ## Using the Explorer

-Please refer to the [User guide for Pixano Explorer](../../../docs/docs/user/explorer.md) for more information on how to use it.
+Please refer to our [user guide for Pixano Explorer](https://pixano.github.io/user/explorer/) on our documentation website for more information on how to use it.